apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Tropical Storm Francine Getting Better Organized**
+**Apple debuts iPhone 16 Pro and iPhone 16 Pro Max**

-You can read more about it [here](https://weather.com/storms/hurricane/video/tropical-storm-francine-gaining-strength-in-the-gulf).
+You can read more about it [here](https://www.apple.com/newsroom/2024/09/apple-debuts-iphone-16-pro-and-iphone-16-pro-max/).

 ## Requirements
 - Python 3.8